LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 &nbsp;

-I'm fed up with of all the zombies;
+I'm fed up of all the zombies;

 I'm fed up with daydreaming.